uikit/uikit-site/docs/pages/javascript.md

 ## Component configuration

 Each component comes with a set of configuration options that let you customize their behavior.
-You can set the options on a per instance level or globally.
+You can set the options on a per-instance level or globally.

 ### Instance